Currently seeking individuals to interview as part of a project about our clothes.

 What is the purpose of the project?

 In light of the issues surrounding obsolete design, and the constant consumption and disposal of objects, the need to bring value to our things is as essential as ever.
 Talking to people about their clothes and communicating the ways in which we use garments, are just small ways in bringing value to our things.
 The more we understand about object-use, the less we are likely to consume things impulsively.
 To understand ‘use’ value means understanding the role that clothing plays in our identity, sense of self, and our relationship with others.
-Understanding our clothes and finding value in them potentially contributes to a change in the way that we consume material things, and opens up conversations about our social and environmental responsibility.
+Understanding our clothes and finding value in them potentially contributes to a change in the way we consume material things, and opens up conversations about our social and environmental responsibility.

 Why take part?